WeTransfer/image_vise/README.md

     /?q=acbhGyfhyYErghff&sig=acfgheg123

 The URL that gets generated is best composed with the included `ImageVise.image_params` method.
-This method will take care of genrating the right JSON payload and signing it.
+This method will take care of encoding the source URL and the commands in the right way, as well as signing.

 ## Using ImageVise within a Rails application